abbyssoul/abbyssoul.github.com/_posts/2019-09-30-error-handling-in-styxe.markdown

 # Conclusion

 For a message parser and writer, the best error handling strategy seems to return an error to the caller.
 Safe for coding issues - there should be no places for `panic`.
 That is no need to throw exceptions.
 After all, if all your function does is converting from user input to value - it is reasonable to expect that a user-provided input can be invalid.
 The only challenge is to keep a nice interface to allow operation chaining.
 Using good old free-standing
-`operator<<` and `opeartor>>` fits the bill perfectly if this operators are allowed to return Result.
+`operator<<` and `opeartor>>` fits the bill perfectly if these operators are allowed to return Result.
 That is each IO operation can fail.
 This requires a set of overloads that accepts `Result<Encoder&, E> ` and `Result<Decoder&, E>`.
 This may not be the most elegant solution but it is extensible at the cost of an extra overload for each new type conversion added. `
 I will write another post with the results of using this approach after a while.